-Culvert Installation in Canal 7 at Alexander Run
+Culvert Installation in Canal 6 and Canal 8

 The District has been investigating options for the potential of reducing its operation and maintenance costs.
-One way those costs could be reduced would be to add additional access points to the perimeter canal.
-Several culverts were planned and in March 2015, a culvert was installed in Canal 7 at Alexander Run.
-The project included the installation of approximately 60 feet of 48-inch diameter pipe, fill material, rip rap, sod, and a steel gate.
-The construction cost was \$39,000.
-The completed project can be seen in Figure 8.
+One way those costs could be reduced would be to add additional access points to the canal system.
+The first location is across Canal 6 just west of 129th Place N, and the second location is across Canal 8 just east of Canal 10.
+The project will include the installation of approximately 60 feet of 72-inch diameter pipe across Canal 6, approximately 60 feet of 48-inch diameter pipe across Canal 8, fill material, rip rap, and sod.
+The construction cost is estimated at \$78,000.